samscibelli/SMT_MAP_PIPELINE/README.md

 ![CO average!](class_window_test.jpeg "CO spectrum averaged")

-This can help tell you if you have any bad maps/scans and also help you set your window around the spectral line of interest for the baselining (see next step).
+This inspection will let you know if you have any bad maps/scans and also help you set your window around the spectral line of interest for the baselining (see next step).

 ## 5) Baseline the Data

-First, run the 05_baseline.class file on all of the data files you created.
+Before you run the 05_baseline.class script,
-Before you do,

 1) You will need to keep track of the input and output file names either in a spreadsheet or text file!
 2) In the script, a window around the line of interest is hard-wired.
 Adjust this as needed.
 E.g., in the example script